 Creating a fantastic menu, providing a professional customer service program and informing customers where they will be parking next seem to be the most common goals of most food truck vendors.

 Unfortunately, many have yet to dive too deeply into their brand.
-Sure, they designed (or had designed) a great logo and wrap for their truck, but a truck’s brand is much more than the aesthetics.
-Too many brands continue to fail at explaining what their business has to offer to the people in their community.
+Sure, they designed (or had designed) a great logo and wrap for their truck, but branding your food truck is much more than the aesthetics.
+Too many vendors continue to fail at explaining what their business has to offer to the people in their community.
 A lot of this seems to come down to not understanding their customers as individuals.

 Some of the food truck brands we examined often seem most interested in talking about: